Ferdinand of Fürstenberg (1626–1683)

 Ferdinand of Fürstenberg (Ferdinand Freiherr von Furstenberg), contemporaneously also known as Ferdinandus liber baro de Furstenberg, (26 October 1626 - 26 June 1683) was, as Ferdinand II, Prince Bishop of Paderborn from 1661 to 1683 and also Prince Bishop of Münster from 1678 to 1683, having been its coadjutor since 1667/68.
 He brought almost complete restoration to the Bishopric of Paderborn after the devastation of the Thirty Years' War.

 In foreign policy, he generally followed the principle of armed neutrality, but tended to lean towards the French position.
 He distinguished himself as an author of historical works, a poet of Latin poetry and a correspondent with the great scholars of his time.
 He also emerged as a patron of the arts and religion and had numerous churches built or renovated.
 He is considered one of the most outstanding representatives of Baroque Catholicism.

 Background and education

-Ferdinand of Fürstenberg was born on 26 October 1626 at Bilstein Castle in the Duchy of Westphalia into the Westphalian family of Fürstenberg.
+Ferdinand of Fürstenberg was born on 26 October 1626 at Bilstein Castle in the Duchy of Westphalia into the Westphalian House of Fürstenberg.
 His father, Frederick of Furstenberg, was the Landesdrost or state governor for the Electorate of Cologne.
 His mother was Anna Maria (née von Kerpen).
 He was the eleventh child of their marriage.
 His siblings include clergyman, artist and officer, Caspar Dietrich of Furstenberg, the cathedral provost in Münster and Paderborn, John Adolphus of Fürstenberg, the diplomat and head of the family, Frederick of Furstenberg, the dean William of Furstenberg and the Landkomtur Francis William of Furstenberg.
 His godfather was Elector Ferdinand of Bavaria.